frederic-perez/AmE-dictionary/data/idioms.md

 __on the whole__ :three: Considering everything together; in general or for the most part. _On the whole, the performance was bland and uninspired._ _On the whole, this was a very good day._
 __on thin ice__ :four: In a risky position, in a dangerous situation.
 __on top of that__ :five: Additionally; furthermore. _On top of that, ..._
-__on track__ :dart: Progressing or developing as planned, scheduled, or expected. _The project was on track before the boss up and quit, but who knows when we’ll get it finished now!_
+__on track__ :dart::two: Progressing or developing as planned, scheduled, or expected. _The project was on track before the boss up and quit, but who knows when we’ll get it finished now!_ _Everyone in our entire department is on track to meet their sales quotas for the year._
 __On your mark(s), get set, go!__
 __on your toes__ Ready to deal with anything that might happen: _We were all on our toes, waiting for the game to begin._
 __once a snipe, always a snipe__
 __once and for all__ :five: [:scroll: This expression is in effect an abbreviation for “one time and for all time.”]
 Exceptionally uncommon or unusually excellent.
 Hyphenated if used before a noun.
 FAs a settled matter, finally, permanently, as in _Once and for all, we’re not hiring that organist again_, or _We’ve settled that question once and for all._ _This is a one-in-a-million opportunity for us—we’d be fools not to seize it while we have the chance!_ _Great shot, kid—that was one in a million!_
 __once in a blue moom__ Very rarely.
 __one after another__ Consecutively and in quick succession, with one person or thing rapidly following another in order (and usually indicating a large amount altogether).
 (Often formulated as “one (noun) after another.”) _The children walked silently, one after another, into the schoolhouse to begin their lesson._ _When I was cooped up in the house after my surgery, I started reading one book after another._
+__one and done__
 __one and only__
 __one card shy of a (full) deck__ A pejorative phrase meaning not very intelligent or of questionable mental capacity.
 This expression can appear in many different forms and variations (e.g., “a few sandwiches short of a picnic,” “one brick short of a load,” etc.). _He says he’s going to start a business selling bees as pets—I think he may be one card shy of a full deck._ _The new manager is nice enough, but he’s one card shy of a deck, if you ask me._
 __one for the (record) books__ :two::hammer: (one for the book)